Zach Sang

-Zach Sang is an American radio personality, podcaster, and media producer, best known for his work as the host of The Zach Sang Show.
+Zach Sang (born May 2, 1993) is an American radio personality, podcaster, and media producer, best known for his work as the host of The Zach Sang Show.
 He began his broadcasting career at the age of 14 from his parents' home in Wayne, New Jersey, where he developed an early interest in radio and news media.
 Sang gained prominence hosting Zach Sang & The Student Body on Goom Radio and went on to create Zang Radio, a popular teen-focused station.

-Sang has interviewed a wide array of celebrities, including Justin Bieber, Miley Cyrus, BTS, and Ariana Grande.
+Sang has interviewed a wide array of celebrities, including Justin Bieber, Miley Cyrus, BTS, Faouzia, and Ariana Grande.
 From 2012 to 2022, he hosted Zach Sang and The Gang, which rebranded as The Zach Sang Show, airing on over 70 stations across the U.S. and 13 in Canada.
 In 2022, Sang relaunched his show on Amazon's Amp platform, continuing to engage a primarily teen audience with celebrity interviews and interactive segments.

 Early life

 Sang worked in a local grocery store when he began broadcasting from his parents' home in Wayne, New Jersey at 14 years old.
 Sang was interested in the local news and studied Al Roker and Bill Evans from ABC 7 in New York.
 He stated that the WPLJ radio station was one he loved and would listen to Scott & Todd every morning.
 Two stations would hold a summer softball game against each other that Sang would beg his mother to take him to so he could talk to the radio stars.